 What does the cross trainer work?

-Using the cross trainer, or elliptical trainer, is traditionally seen as a cardiovascular exercise.
-Especially at a lower level, using it will get your heart rate up and get your body delivering more oxygen to the cells in your muscles to keep them going.
-A big plus if your looking to burn calories and improve your aerobic fitness.
+Using the cross trainer, or elliptical trainer, is traditionally seen as a cardiovascular exercise and develops your aerobic fitness.
+Especially at a lower level, using it will increase your heart and get your body to deliver more oxygen to the cells in your muscles.
+It can be helpful if you’re looking to burn some calories.

-But a huge benefit of the cross trainer is that it can also double as a form of strength training.
+But a huge benefit of the cross trainer is that it also doubles as a form of resistance training.
 The machine engages the muscles in your legs as well as your arms to drive the movement.
 Increasing the resistance level on the machine means that the force your muscles are exerting to do the exercise is also increased.
-In short, this results in a strength workout that will over time, help to build muscle and tone up the body.
+In short, this results in a workout that will, over time, help to build muscle and tone up the body.